Tifarahani/Challange1-UOFT-Bootcamp-2022/README.md

 ## 3.Results
-* Two conclusions are made about the Theater Outcomes by Launch Date
+1. Two conclusions are made about the Theater Outcomes by Launch Date
-1. First Conclusion

    - Between the months of the year, May had the highest rate of succession for Theatre with total of 111 successful counts.
- --

-2. Second Conclusion
    - In December rate of succession and Failure were almost the same.
-* One conclusion is made about the Outcomes based on Goals
+2. One conclusion is made about the Outcomes based on Goals
 - AS the Goal amount increased rate of succession increase and failure decreased (There was a direct relation between increase of goal amount and succsess rate) and in "Play" subcategory rate of cancellation is zero.

-* There is a summary of the limitations of the dataset, and there is a recommendation for additional tables or graphs We could also use to check the outliers and validate out database.
+3. There is a summary of the limitations of the dataset, and there is a recommendation for additional tables or graphs We could also use to check the outliers and validate out database.